truonghoangnguyen/nikaya2/docs/.scripts/nm.p4.md

 450 MA identifies this suññatā cetovimutti with insight into the voidness of selfhood in persons and things.

 451 As above, the signless deliverance of mind is identified by MA with the attainment of fruition.
-Of the four deliverances of mind mentioned in $ 30, this one alone is supramundane.
+Of the four deliverances of mind mentioned in §30, this one alone is supramundane.
 The first three - the brahmavihäras, the third immaterial attainment, and insight into the voidness of formations - all pertain to the mundane level.

 452 Lust, hate, and delusion may be understood as "makers of measurement" (pamānakarana) in that they impose limitations upon the range and depths of the mind; MA, however, explains this phrase to mean that the defilements enable one to measure a person as a worldling, a stream-enterer, a once-returner, or a non-returner.

 453 MA: There are twelve immeasurable deliverances of mind: the four brahmavihäras, the four paths, and the four fruits.
 The unshakeable deliverance of mind is the fruit of arahantship.
-The statement that this unshakeable deliverance is void of lust, hate, and delusion - repeated at the end of $ 36 and $ 37 as well - also identifies it as the supramundane deliverance of mind through voidness.
+The statement that this unshakeable deliverance is void of lust, hate, and delusion - repeated at the end of §36 and §37 as well - also identifies it as the supramundane deliverance of mind through voidness.

-454 The word kiñcana is explained by MA as meaning "impediment" or "obstacle." $\bar{N} \mathrm{~m}$ rendered it as "owning."
+454 The word kiñcana is explained by MA as meaning "impediment" or "obstacle." Ñm rendered it as "owning."
 I have gone back to the original meaning "something" to maintain coherence with the statement that its abandonment issues in deliverance of mind through nothingness.

 455 MA: There are nine deliverances of mind through nothingness: the base of nothingness and the four paths and fruits.